cysouw/diathesis/text/c10_participle.md

 - Das kleine Fenster steht geöffnet.^[~~DWDS~: Die Zeit, 11.08.1955, Nr.
 32.]
 :::

 Most examples of finite *stehen* with a participle are no diathesis.
 Typically, the verb *stehen* is used in its literal meaning 'to stand' and the participle is a depictive secondary predicate describing the manner of the position [@next a].
-Another frequent use of *stehen* with a participle is attested with text-manipulation verbs, like *schreiben, erwähnen, nennen, eintragen, vermerken* etc. [@next b,c].
+Another frequent use of *stehen* with a participle is attested with text-manipulation verbs, like *schreiben, erwähnen, nennen, eintragen, vermerken*, etc. [@next b,c].
 This seems to be a metaphorical usage of *stehen*, in the sense that letters 'stand' on a page.
 The participle in these constructions is likewise a depictive secondary predicate.

 ::: ex
 a.
 Das Planschbecken stand im Garten aufgebaut.